TheOdinProject/curriculum/react/react_testing/mocking_callbacks_and_components.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-- Dive deeper into [act()](https://codilime.com/blog/why-should-you-be-grateful-for-act-warnings-in-react-tests/) and understand its most common warning and when act() is not nessesary.
+- Dive deeper into [act()](https://codilime.com/blog/why-should-you-be-grateful-for-act-warnings-in-react-tests/) and understand its most common warning and when act() is not necessary.